The Limitations of Psychometric Tests

 To name a few –

 Depending on the vacancy, a combination of such tests can be used to determine the job fit for any candidate.
-For a sales position, sales profile test can be used to determine their negotiation skills, their flair for sale, their personality – introversion or extraversion, their professional motivation, interpersonal skills etc. to best assess their sales potential.
+For a sales position, sales profile test can be used to determine their negotiation skills, their flair for sales, their personality – introversion or extraversion, their professional motivation, interpersonal skills etc. to best assess their sales potential.

 In a managerial position, management skills test, the CTPI, or an emotional intelligence test can be used.
 A temperament evaluator test can reveal if the candidate displays a need for supervision – a trait appropriate for a junior position with many reporting levels but detrimental for a manager needing to make decisions autonomously – or an aptitude to supervise and develop talent.

-There are various research proven MCDM (multiple-criteria decision analysis) models devised to ascertain a reliable selection process, such as – SWARA (Step-wise weight assessment ratio analysis), ARAS (additive ratio assessment) as well as WASPAS, VIKOR and MULTIMOORA – used to successfully resolve problems in terms of personnel recruitment.
+There are various research-proven MCDM (multiple-criteria decision analysis) models devised to ascertain a reliable selection process, such as – SWARA (Step-wise weight assessment ratio analysis), ARAS (additive ratio assessment) as well as WASPAS, VIKOR and MULTIMOORA – used to successfully resolve problems in terms of personnel recruitment.
 They are easy to use and provide better evaluation of candidates.
 Recruiters can use tools such as the Talent Matcher, an advanced predictive job and candidate matching feature developed by Central Test (a leading psychometric assessment publisher) combining smart algorithm and multi-criteria approach to determine candidate suitability and anticipate the talent and potential of each candidate.

 In conclusion, it is important to realize that a single assessment can only offer limited comprehension of a candidate’s potential and it is only by using multiple assessments that the risk of misinterpretations can be eliminated or limited and talent in its multiple forms can be recognized with predictive analysis of its best and most lucrative application and potential.